-We’ve been asked a lot over the years about the safety of Brita pitchers because they’re a top choice for folks interested in decreasing their disposable bottled water use.
+We’ve been asked a lot over the years about the safety of Brita water filter pitchers because they’re a top choice for folks interested in decreasing their disposable bottled water use.
 Of course it always makes sense to scrutinize food and beverage containers when you’re working to protect your family from toxic chemicals like BPA.

 We contacted Brita to find out exactly what materials are used in their pitchers and here’s what the company said: